To qualify for the program, applicants must meet the following admissions requirements:

 The principal admission criterion is potential for continued distinguished academic and professional achievement.

 Interested applicants should pre-qualify their application before beginning the official USC Graduate Admissions process.
+Applicants for the Executive Master of Health Administration apply directly to the program.

 In assessing an application, the admission committee evaluates: